Ōzu, Ehime: Government

 Ōzu has a mayor-council form of government with a directly elected mayor and a unicameral city council of 21 members. Ōzu, together with the town of Uchiko contributes two members to the Ehime Prefectural Assembly.

-In terms of national politics, the town is part of Ehime 4th district of the lower house of the Diet of Japan.
+In terms of national politics, Ōzu is part of Ehime 3rd district of the lower house of the Diet of Japan.
+Prior to 2022, the city was part of Ehime 4th district.

 Economy

 Ōzu was once noted for its production of electronics; however, its factory by Matsushita Kotobuki Electronics closed in 2010 due to rapid deterioration in business performance.
 The economy is now centered on Agriculture (vegetables, livestock, citrus fruits) and forestry, with manufacturing of toothbrushes an important local product.

 Education

 Ōzu has 20 public elementary schools and nine public middle schools operated by the city government, and four public high schools operated by the Ehime Prefectural Board of Education.
 The city also has one private middle school and two private high schools.